2021 Facebook leak: Background

 In mid September 2021, The Wall Street Journal began publishing articles on Facebook based on internal documents from unknown provenance.
 Revelations included reporting of special allowances on posts from high-profile users ("XCheck"), subdued responses to flagged information on human traffickers and drug cartels, a shareholder lawsuit concerning the cost of Facebook (now Meta) CEO Mark Zuckerberg's personal liability protection in resolving the Cambridge Analytica data scandal, an initiative to increase pro-Facebook news within user news feeds, and internal knowledge of how Instagram exacerbated negative self-image in surveyed teenage girls.

 Siva Vaidhyanathan wrote for The Guardian that the documents were from a team at Facebook "devoted to social science and data analytics that is supposed to help the company's leaders understand the consequences of their policies and technological designs."
 Casey Newton of The Verge wrote that it is the company's biggest challenge since its Cambridge Analytica data scandal.

 The leaked documents include internal research from Facebook that studied the impact of Instagram on teenage mental health.
-Although Facebook earlier claimed that its rules applies equally to everyone on the platform, internal documents shared with The Wall Street Journal point to special policy exceptions reserved for VIP users, including celebrities and politicians.
+Although Facebook claimed earlier that its rules applies equally to everyone on the platform, internal documents shared with The Wall Street Journal point to special policy exceptions reserved for VIP users, including celebrities and politicians.
 After this reporting, Facebook's oversight board said it would review the system.

-On October 3, 2021, the former Facebook employee behind the leak, Frances Haugen, revealed her identity on 60 Minutes.
+On October 3, 2021, the former Facebook employee behind the leak, Frances Haugen, revealed her identity on a 60 Minutes interview where she detailed the harm Facebook knowingly allowed on their platform.
+In her interview, she explains that her friend falling subject to propaganda is what pushed her to be so vocal about the misdoings of Facebook.

 The reports

 Beginning October 22, a group of news outlets began publishing articles based on documents provided by Haugen's lawyers, collectively referred to as The Facebook Papers.
+These articles detailed the various crimes Facebook was complicit in.